Jzeva/HTML-CSS-Basic/note.md

 The href attribute of a tag  stands for "Hyper reference".

-The blockquote tag specifies a section that is quoted from another s
+The blockquote tag specifies a section that is quoted from another source

-###Link Tag:
+### Link Tag:
 ```
 https://www.w3schools.com/tags/tag_link.asp